What is Section 6 of the Transfer of Property Act, 1882?

 • This can be understood by an example Binod sold some things to Ashok under the terms of a hire purchase arrangement.

-• This contract included a condition that said that after the sale, Ashok would take possession of the property and pay the installments on time.
+• This contract included a condition that Ashok would take possession of the property after the sale and pay the instalments on time.

 • However, if Ashok failed to do so, Binod would enter Ashok’s home and seize the property.
 The crucial thing to keep in mind in this situation is Binod.
 Has a personal right to re-enter and cannot transfer that right to anyone else.

-• Section 6 of the Transfer of Property Act talks about the right of an individual from the lands which he has ownership, and the owner of a property has a natural right now enjoying the profits which arise out of that land.
+• Section 6 of the Transfer of Property Act discusses an individual’s right to the lands of which he is the owner, and the owner of a property has a natural right to enjoy the profits that arise out of that land.

 • For example, if person A has taken home on rent from person B, then the person has all rights to enjoy the property in terms of using the roofs, garden, etc. He can dry clothes on the terrace, play games, and do anything else.

-• This will come under his right to enjoy the property under section 6 of the Transfer of Property Act under the easement subclause.
+• This will be within his right to enjoy the property under section 6 of the Transfer of Property Act, under the easement subclause.

-• These cannot transfer, transfer of them is invalid.
+• These cannot be transferred; their transfer is invalid.

 Talk To Our Experts And Learn What Can Be Transferred Under Section 6 Of The Transfer Of Property Act